CarolNgomane/AI-Finance-Coach/KANBAN_EXPLANATION.md

 | **Done** | Completed work |

 ## **Kanban Board Overview**
-Example In this project, created a **customized Kanban board** within the Agile Task Management System.
+Example In the AI-Finance Coach project, created a **customized Kanban board** within the Agile Task Management System.
 The board consists of the following columns:

 | Column | Description | Example from the Assignment |
 |--------|------------|---------------------------|